The Oath of the Victors

 Place of origin |

-This is one of a series of roundels depicting the 'Spanish Fury' of 1576 and events at Antwerp in August 1577.
-This roundel depicts The Oath of the Victors, De Bours, De Roeck and De Liedekerke.
-Between 4–6 November 1576 mercenaries in the Spanish service launched a full-scale attack on Antwerp (see inv.no.
-A.38-1975).
+This is one of a series of roundels depicting the 'Spanish Fury' of 1576 and the liberation of Antwerp in August 1577.
+Between 4 and 6 November 1576 mercenaries in the Spanish service launched a full-scale attack on Antwerp (see A.38-1975).
 Over 2500 citizens were murdered and 100 houses burned down, including the magnificent Town Hall.
-In August 1577, however, the Netherlandish coalition overthrew the Spanish troops in the Citadel, as depicted in the medal A.34-1975.
-They then negotiated with the German mercenaries to withdraw (see inv.no.
-A.36-1975).
+In August 1577, however, the Netherlandish coalition overthrew the Spanish troops in the Citadel, as depicted in the plaquette A.34-1975.
+They then negotiated with the German mercenaries to withdraw (see A.36-1975).
+This roundel depicts the Oath of the Victors (2 August 1577), illustrating the moment when the generals Bours (left), Roeck (centre) and Liedekerke (right) swore loyalty to the Estates General, before a crowd of soldiers.

 Object details